Set Up a Quiz

 Common Module Settings

-to either Visible or Separate Groups allows you to sort the results by group enrollment.
+or Separate Groups simply allows you to sort the results by group enrollment.
+There

 For information about Activity Completion, please see our help guide Activity Completion.